robdmc/consecution/README.md

 class WordsFromLine(Node):
     """
-    A class to extract words from a line
+    A class to extract words from a line.
+The if statement in this node filters the output so that only lines with words are processed.
     """
     def process(self, line):
         line = line.strip()